 Colored chat bubbles can be toggled in Settings > Appearance > Colored Chat Bubbles.

 To quote a text message, tap and hold it until the context menu appears.
 There, tap the quotation mark icon, and the quoted message will show up above the text input field.
+(On Android, you can also swipe right to quote a message.)
 You can then compose and send your message like you usually would.
 In the chat, the quoted message is indented and prepended to your new message so that it’s evident what you are referring to.

 Security and Privacy